bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 {% endsi_step %}

 {% si_step If you get stuck %}
 Dont't worry!
 We have many ways to figure out what might be wrong.
-A good place to start is to look at the [Troubleshooting](/support/troubleshooting/), [FAQ](/support/f-a-q/) and [Getting help](/support/getting-help/) pages.
+A good place to start is to look at the [Getting help](/support/getting-help/) page.
 Our [documentation](/documentation/system/) also provides more details than this guide.
 On our [Github Discussions](https://discussions.bitcraze.io) you can look at discussions from our community or start your own to get help.
 {% endsi_step %}